Dr. Giggles

 Dr. Giggles is a 1992 American slasher film directed by Manny Coto, starring Larry Drake as Evan Rendell Jr., the eponymous Dr. Giggles, and Holly Marie Combs as Jennifer Campbell.
 The film co-stars Cliff DeYoung and Glenn Quinn.
+It is based on the comic book series of the same name published by Dark Horse Comics.
 It was released on October 23, 1992.